Which is the best 4K Blu-ray player to buy?

 - Not quite audiophile-grade CD playback

-Panasonic’s DMP-UB900 was one of the first 4K Blu-ray players on the market, and the DP-UB9000 replaces it as Panasonic’s flagship player.
-It’s the most ambitious player we’ve seen from the Japanese brand, one uniquely suited to coping with the many variants of HDR.
+The DP-UB9000 is Panasonic’s 4K Blu-ray flagship player, replacing the DMP-UB900, which was one of the first players on the market.
+The most ambitious player we’ve seen from the Japanese brand, it is uniquely suited to coping with the many variants of HDR.

-From a picture point of view the UB9000 may well have the best picture quality of any UHD disc spinner so far.
-It has a picture that’s both smooth but filled with an astonishing amount of detail.
-When it comes to audio it sounds good, perhaps not audiophile quality but impressive nonetheless.
+The UB9000’s picture quality may well surpass that of any other UHD disc spinner so far.
+Pictures are both smooth and filled with an astonishing amount of detail.
+When it comes to audio it sounds good – perhaps not audiophile quality, but impressive nonetheless.

 - Multi-HDR format support